sachin-subedi/sachin-subedi/README.md

 ## 📌 Current focus

-- Ecological & evolutionary analysis of **2.3.4.4b H5Nx HPAI spread** across European habitats and “GeoClusters”
+- Ecological & evolutionary analysis of **2.3.4.4b H5Nx HPAI spread**
 - GLM-based and deep-learning models to **predict spillover risk** at fine spatial and temporal scales
 - Cleaning and documenting pipelines so others can build on my code and data workflows